telerik/blazor-docs/components/grid/selection/multiple.md

 To add checkboxes in each row, add a `GridCheckboxColumn` in the `GridColumns` collection of the grid.
 The user can select the desired rows through the checkboxes.

+You can force selection to happen only through the checkboxes by setting the `CheckBoxOnlySelection` parameter of the `GridCheckboxColumn` to `true`.

 The Grid allows selection and deselection via the `SelectAll` property.
 Setting this property to `true` (its default value) will render a checkbox in the grid header.

 You can add a `SelectAllMode` parameter, which supports the following options: